MCKevmeister/MCKevmeister.github.io/_posts/PRJ701/2022-2-25-Project Kickoff.md

 a given time.
 It was a requirement that it had a user interface, and that some consideration was given to other users of the system such as Fire Wardens.

-As the stack suggested was new to me, I followed a tutorails at [laracasts](https://laracasts.com), specifically [Laravel 8 from scratch](https://laracasts.com/series/laravel-8-from-scratch) and [Build Modern Laravel Apps using Inertia.js](https://laracasts.com/series/build-modern-laravel-apps-using-inertia-js).
+As the stack suggested was new to me, I followed a tutorials at [laracasts](https://laracasts.com), specifically [Laravel 8 from scratch](https://laracasts.com/series/laravel-8-from-scratch) and [Build Modern Laravel Apps using Inertia.js](https://laracasts.com/series/build-modern-laravel-apps-using-inertia-js).
 This took me from having no understanding of the framework, to having 2 weeks of learning and having built 2 applications.